ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 For a vCenter Server instance, the following information is displayed on the VMware Solutions user interface.

-* VMware NSX networking solution - NSX-T
+* VMware NSX networking solution - NSX
-* NSX for vSphere - 3.1.1.0
+* NSX for vSphere - 4.1.0.2
 * NSX license edition - VMware NSX Advanced

 What product is it running in the vCenter Server instance?

-This vCenter Server instance is running NSX-T version 3.1.1.
+This vCenter Server instance is running NSX version 4.1.0.2.
 Due to the licensing agreement between {{site.data.keyword.cloud_notm}} and VMware, NSX-V licenses were being used for NSX-T instances.
 Newer vCenter Server instances use NSX-T licenses, so the instance is correctly licensed.

 ## Can I do an in place vSphere upgrade for my vSphere 6.7 with NSX-T VMware Solutions - vCenter Server instance?
 {: #faq-v2t-migration-67nsxt-upgrade}